 This isn’t a children’s museum filled with play grocery stores and the like, but instead they have clay animation you can do (The kids can make their own stop motion movie), karaoke where the kids can dress up and be recorded with a green screen setup behind them!

 When To Visit: Whenever they are open.

 How To Visit: You will have to find somewhere to park.
 There are parking garages around, but be prepared that you may have to walk a little ways.

 Take a walk to check out this cool zig zagging street known as the crookedest street!
-You can drive down it but being able to walk it meant we could take it slow and take in the views.
+You can drive down Lombard Street but being able to walk it meant we could take it slow and take in the views.
 Plus you get to walk up some of the steep streets that San Francisco is known for.

 When To Visit: During daylight.

 How To Visit: Best to walk to it – there is some street parking around there.
 Just be prepared for the steep incline!
 If you have young ones or a larger group, check out the electric Tuk Tuk City Tour!

-This was quite the experience!
+China Town was quite the experience!
 You literally felt like you could be in China.
 There was so much activity and so many people.
 With fish and food just hanging from everywhere.
 The vibe was so energetic.

-Then we found the fortune cookie making store so we walked down an alley and there it was.
+Then we found the fortune cookie-making store so we walked down an alley and there it was.
 Women sitting making fortune cookies by hand.
 It was cool to watch and see.